 When we think of “the last mile” it’s usually in reference to that short, final leg of distance that must be covered to reach or bring something to a destination.
 The phrase comes out of telecom - used to describe the costly and complex delivery of cables from a provider's trunk to a customer’s home - but since has been applied to industries like transportation and for such purposes as supply chain management.
-Marketing has its own last mile, too, particularly when it comes to public relations (PR) and launching and promoting tech products and services.
+Marketing has its own last mile, too, particularly when it comes to startup public relations (PR) and launching and promoting tech products and services.

-Theoretically, after countless hours of planning, presentations, hammering out marketing messaging, product development and more, the elements of a campaign should snap together easily with minor tweaks, and then you’re ready for prime time.
+Theoretically, after countless hours of planning, presentations, hammering out marketing messaging, product development and more, the elements of a startup pr campaign should snap together easily with minor tweaks, and then you’re ready for prime time.
 Unfortunately, plans can be derailed during a period when timing is especially important.
 Months, even years of preparation can be undone, reducing a hope for big splash to lackluster results that barely create a ripple.

 Here are a few ways that can happen and what internal communication heads can do to prevent it.

 Let’s say you’re pulling together a press release, as well as supporting materials like media and analyst presentation decks, and suddenly messaging that’s long been nailed down is being reworked by various people.
 This is often caused by too many people reviewing marketing messaging too late in the process.
 It can cause delays, water down impact and even introduce errors to information that’s already been painstakingly vetted.